David5886/cs354-swift/README.md

-To recreate the environment we ran and veiwed on code on, do the following:
+To recreate the environment we ran and veiwed our code on, do the following:

 1. Download XCode (version 14.1) on a machine running macOS Monterey 12.5 or later.
 3. Open XCode, from the menu, select 'Open a Project or File'.